LiDARTag: A Real-Time Fiducial Tag System for Point Clouds: Introduction

 \section{Introduction}

-Artificial landmarks referred to as \emph{fiducial markers} are often designed for automatic detection via a specific type of sensor such as a camera~\citep{wagner2003artoolkit,fiala2005artag,wang2016apriltag,degol2017chromatag}.
+Artificial landmark systems, referred to as \emph{fiducial markers}, have been designed for automatic detection via specific type of sensors such as cameras~\cite{wagner2003artoolkit,fiala2005artag,olson2011apriltag, wang2016apriltag, krogiusflexible,degol2017chromatag}.
 The marker usually consists of a \emph{payload}, that is, a pattern that makes individual markers uniquely distinguishable, and a boundary surrounding the payload that is designed to assist with isolating the payload from its background.
-Such artificial landmarks have been successfully used in augmented reality~\citep{wagner2003artoolkit} and simultaneous localization and mapping (SLAM)~\citep{degol2018improved}.
+Their supporting algorithms typically consist of modules to detect the marker, decode its payload, and estimate the pose.
+Such artificial landmarks have been successfully used in computer vision, augmented reality~\cite{wagner2003artoolkit} and simultaneous localization and mapping (SLAM)~\cite{degol2018improved}.

-Images are sensitive to lighting variations, and therefore, visual fiducial markers heavily rely on the assumption of illumination consistency.
+Images are sensitive to lighting variations, and therefore, visual fiducial markers rely heavily on the assumption of illumination consistency.
 As such, when lighting changes rapidly throughout a scene, the detection of visual markers can fail.
-Alternatively, light detection and ranging devices (\lidars) are robust to illumination changes due to the active nature of the sensor.
-In particular, rapid changes in the ambient lighting do not affect the detection of features in point clouds returned by a \lidar.
-Unfortunately, \lidars\ cannot detect the fiducial markers mentioned earlier.
-Hence, to utilize the advantages of both sensor modalities, a new type of fiducial marker that can be perceived by both \lidars\ and cameras is required.
-Such a new marker can enable applications such as multi-sensor fusion and calibration tasks involving visual and \lidar\ data.
+Alternatively, light detection and ranging devices (\lidarsN) are robust to illumination changes due to the active nature of the sensor.
+In particular, rapid changes in the ambient lighting do not affect the detection of features in point clouds returned by a \lidarN.
+Unfortunately, however \lidars cannot detect the fiducial markers designed for cameras.
+Hence, to utilize the advantages of both sensor modalities, a new type of fiducial marker that can be perceived by both \lidars and cameras is required.
+Such a new marker can enable applications such as multi-sensor fusion and calibration tasks involving visual and \lidar data~\cite{huang2019improvements}.
+Designing such fiducial markers is challenging due to inherent \lidar properties such as sparsity, lack of structure and the varying number of points in a scan.
+In particular, the fact that an individual \lidar return has no fixed spatial relation to neighboring returns makes it difficult to isolate a fiducial marker within a point cloud.

-In this paper, we propose a novel type of fiducial marker, called \lidart, as shown in Figure~\ref{fig:first_image}, that can be detected in real-time via both images and point clouds.
-In particular, the present work has the following contributions: \begin{enumerate} \item We develop a novel fiducial tag system, \lidart, that can be detected and decoded in real-time using both cameras and LiDAR point clouds. \item We present performance evaluations of the \lidart\ against a vision-based baseline where a motion capture system provides ground truth data. \item An implementation, using C++ and Robot Operating System (ROS)~\citep{quigley2009ros}, will be available soon at: \href{https://github.com/brucejk/LiDARTag}{https://github.com/brucejk/LiDARTag}. \end{enumerate}